 About the Training Series

-Training Modules
+The Modules

-Module 1: Trauma Conceptualizations & Migration Trauma
+Module 1: Migration & Trauma

 Module 1 covers traditional, contemporary, and cultural conceptualizations of trauma as they relate to immigrant communities and how these conceptualizations guide culturally responsive practices.
 It also reviews the unique and varied experiences pre-migration, in-transit, post-migration, and in resettlement.
 It discusses the cumulative effects of migration on mental, behavioral, and physical health, as well as culturally relevant trauma responses and warning signs.

-Module 2: Historical & Political Context
+Module 2: Historical & Political Contexts

 Module 2 provides an overview of migration flows to the U.S. and current relevant immigration policies.
 It also reviews differences between immigrants, refugees, unaccompanied children, and unaccompanied refugee minors, as well as differences among the various legal statuses in the U.S